sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/managing-the-customer-relationship.md

 The reason why I say this is because the issue could be anything; from a lab environment problem, human error, misunderstanding of requirements or a corner case of a corner case of a corner case.

-It’s even more important if the issue is end customer or operations impacting to get as much information as you can before raising the alarm.
+It’s even more important if the issue is end-customer or operations impacting to get as much information as you can before raising the alarm.
 I'm not saying to sit on it for days but in the majority of cases you can take 24-48 hours to understand whether this is something to hit the red button for.
 And if it is, you can then brief the customer with your justification for that and have a timeline ready for your planned next steps to get their feedback.

-Obviously, the closer you are to a delivery date the more time sensitive it becomes but I would argue even more strongly that it is then more important to double-check your facts.
+Obviously, the closer you are to a delivery date the more time sensitive it becomes but I would argue strongly that it is then more important to double-check your facts.

 I remember sitting as a customer with a supplier in Taiwan on a status update call when one of the supplier’s project managers came in saying that they’d just found a critical bug that was crashing the firmware.
 As a result, our project timelines would be impacted.
 Immediately my manager that was on the phone was demanding information as to the nature of the issue but there was no information yet.
 It circled like this for several minutes with increasing levels of concern before I stepped in stating that we needed to park this discussion and reconvene at the end of the day when there was more information available.